QuestForTetris/Cogol/README.md

     }
 Similarly to IF statements, the condition can be (almost) any conditional statement.
 The label also has no effect.

+### DO-WHILE statements

+These are similar to a while loop, except the body is always executed at least once.

+    do optional label {
+      ... body ...
+    } while (cond);

+They are constructed very similarly to while loops and have similar suppport for conditions.

 ### Subroutine declarations

 Subroutines are declared in the following syntax.